wpilibsuite/allwpilib/README.md

 There are a few tasks other than `build` available.
 To see them, run the meta-task `tasks`.
 This will print a list of all available tasks, with a description of each task.

-format.py can be executed in either the styleguide or root directories of the repository via `python3 format.py` or `./format.py`.
+wpiformat can be executed anywhere in the repository via `py -3 -m wpiformat` on Windows or `python3 -m wpiformat` on other platforms.

 ## Publishing